Florida's additional deaths subside to 43, new cases under 2,000

 The mortality rate compares positive cases against deaths.

-The state's rate was 2.1 percent for all deaths and cases, including nonresidents, compared with 2.8 percent in the United States and 3.0 percent worldwide, which neared 1,038,000 deaths and passed 35.1 million cases Saturday, according to Worldometers.info.
+The state's rate was 2.1 percent for all deaths and cases, including nonresidents, compared with 2.8 percent in the United States and 2.9 percent worldwide, which neared 1,042,000 deaths and neared 35.4 million cases Sunday, according to Worldometers.info.

 Palm Beach County's rate is 3.0 percent, compared with Broward at 1.8 percent and Miami-Dade with 1.9 percent.
 With much fewer deaths, the mortality rate is 3.6 percent in St. Lucie, 2.9 percent in Martin, 3.6 percent in Indian River and 1.8 percent in Okeechobee.